wube/kov/readme.md

 ## Required this
 Simple as that, currently writing `this->x` is optional, we learned to put it into our code standards for a good reason.
 It is really useful to know, that we talk about x in the current class, and not a local or global variable.

+## Required override
+Adding the override keyword to methods that are overriding a base class method is currently optional, but some of the compilers are able to identify when its ommited and emit a warning.
+This shouldn't be even a warning, lets make it always required.

 ## Default explicit
 We have learned to put make almost all of the construcotrs and bool operators to be explicit, as otherwise, very unexpected things tends to happen otherwise.